moebiussurfing/ofxElevenLabs/README.md

 ## FEATURES
 - Simple `threading` to not block the drawing.
-- Exposed and persistent `ofParameter` settings.
+- UI exposed and persistent `ofParameter` settings.
 - Bundled Testing sentences workflow.

 ## IMPORTANT
 - Sign-Up a free [ElevenLabs](https://beta.elevenlabs.io/sign-up) account before start.
-  - (_Currently, a free account has a limitation of 10.000 characters per month.
-Paid accounts start at 5$ / month._)
+  - _Currently, a free account has a limitation of 10.000 characters per month.
+Paid accounts start at 5$ / month._
 - Create your example project with the **OF PROJECT GENERATOR**.
-- Build.
+- **Build**.
 After the first app session, two **JSON** files will be created.
   - Edit the `\example\bin\data\ofxElevenLabs_Server.json` file and set your `apiKey` from your [ElevenLabs profile](https://beta.elevenlabs.io/speech-synthesis).

 ## USAGE